- Frequently Asked Questions >

 How does an index build affect database performance?¶

 When building an index on a collection, the database that holds the collection is unavailable for read or write operations until the index build completes.
 If you need to build a large index, consider building the index in the background.
-See Index Build and Build Indexes on Replica Sets.
+See Index Build Operations and Build Indexes on Replica Sets.

 To return information on currently running index creation operations, see Active Indexing Operations.
 To kill a running index creation operation, see db.killOp().
 The partially built index will be deleted.